mrkickling/RESTfulAPIFlask/README.md

 # Design choices

+## JSON
+Is readable by humans and all programming languages have libraries to parse it.

 ## Random ID
-The random ID is 10 characters long, and an alphabet of at least 32 characters is recommended.
-This would yield 32^10 possible combinations which is considered enough to never expect a collision.
+The random ID is 12 characters long, and an alphabet of at least 32 characters is recommended.
+This would yield 32^12 possible combinations which should avoid any collision.

 ## Removal of old messages
 After 7 days a message should be removed.